Arkaeriit/ajtcalc/README.md

 #### Comments

-If you put a semi-colon after an expression to ignore everything comming after the semi-colon.
-You can use this to put comment on your operations.
+If you put a semi-colon after an expression to ignore everything coming after the semi-colon.
+You can use this to put a comment on your operations.

 #### Examples